Participating in Research

 - Treat it as if it were a professional job interview.

-- Ask to schedule a time to meet to discuss position or options further
+- Ask to schedule a time to meet to learn more about their lab and discuss the possibility of getting involved.

 What Skills Will I Learn by Doing Research?